heroku/buildpacks-nodejs/buildpacks/nodejs-yarn/README.md

 ## What it does

-- Installs the `yarn` CLI and caches it for reuse between builds.
+- Installs the `yarn` CLI (if it's not already installed) and caches it for reuse between builds
 - Installs package.json dependencies (including devDependencies) with `yarn install`.
 Dependencies are cached between builds to provide fast rebuilds.
 - Runs `build` scripts from package.json, including `heroku-prebuild`,